kshedden/case_studies/methods/distributions.md

 human lifespans, or extreme rainfall events.
 The study of extremes naturally leads us to focus on the right tail of a probability distribution.
-In some cases the extremes of interest may lie in the left tail, but in that case we can flip the distribution, so by convention, methods for studying extremes focus on the right tail.
+In some cases the extremes of interest may lie in the left tail, but in that case we can flip the distribution (multiply the values by -1 so the left and right tails are swapped).
+Therefore by convention methods for studying extremes focus on the right tail.

-In the statistical study of extremes, we do not attempt to define individual data points as "extreme" or "non-extreme".
+In the statistical study of extremes, we do not attempt to classify individual data points as being "extreme" or "non-extreme".
 In some cases there may be non-statistical reasons to define a threshold beyond which an observation is extreme (for example, we may describe a hurricane as extreme if the wind speed exceeds 160 miles per hour).
 However, there is no objective statistical basis